 Now here I am, an entire lifetime of a decade later, eternally thankful for the countless tears I had to shed in those trucks that allowed me to finally begin the bittersweet process of moving on stronger, wiser and ALIVE despite the many broken roads I’d been down and sometimes still have to travel.
 Only, now, when I hear that song I get butterflies as I dream of all the possibilities for our daughter’s future.
 It reminds me that despite the words in the song where she’s “learning how to let go” and making the choice of “her”, which was clearly me back then, maybe the song can apply to Gia going forward for much bigger and brighter reasons.

-Williamson and I are determined to build our girl into a mentally strong, confident, healthy woman who will never wonder “who am I” and have to run away and be all alone to save her own soul the way that I did way back then.
-She’ll live her life on her own terms, no one else’s, NO REINS, and I will fight for her to have that freedom until I’m buried and gone.
-Unless of course she finds a man like Zack who is lucky enough to capture her mustang heart and run along side her for the ride of both their lives and never stop unconditionally loving, honoring and cherishing all the beautiful perfection she will surely bring into his world (and all of her imperfections as well).
-And by the way, I have been praying for this boy, wherever in the world be may already be, since the day that she was born.
-God is good, so I know he’ll find her eventually, and when that day comes I do believe that this crazy circle my life has been going in will finally be complete, and, I will be a very happy momma.
+Williamson and I are determined to build our girl into a mentally wealthy, confident and strong woman who will never have to wonder “who am I” and run away to save her own soul the way that I did way back then.
+She’ll live her life on her own terms like the QUEEN she’s destined to be, NO REINS WHATSOEVER, and I will fight for her to have that freedom until the day I’m buried and gone.
+Unless, of course, she finds a king of her own who is lucky enough to capture her mustang heart, run along side her for the ride of both their lives, never stop loving her unconditionally, and cherishing the beautiful perfection she will surely bring into his world, beautifully purposed flaws and all.
+For the record, I have been praying for this boy, wherever in this world be may already be, since the day that she was born.
+God has been so good to us in all things big and small, so I know that if Prince Charming is what’s meant to happen in her queendom, he will find her eventually “o’er field and fodder” and everything in between.
+When that day finally comes, this crazy circle my life has been going indeed will be complete and I a very happy momma!